 During the lease term in Northern Virginia

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Northern Virginia, the tenant must allow us to access the rental property.
-Some solid reasons to access rental home are to:
+During lease, the rental home belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Northern Virginia, the tenant must allow us to enter the rental property.
+Some valid reasons to access rental home are to:

 - Provide agreed services, or